mattficke/old-deluder-satan/readme.md

 # Installation Instructions
 -> To run locally, please ensure all dependencies are installed (thru running npm install).
 Additionally, please create a database called deluder.
 Our program is configured using postgresql (and a sequelize dependency).
 Run node config/migrate.js and node config/seeds.js to finish database setup.
 When setup is finished, run the app (nodemon app.js).
 You'll find the app running (if all goes well) on localhost:4000

-# Descriptions of Unresolved Problems or Major Hurdles Overcome
+# Descriptions of Unresolved Problems and Major Hurdles Overcome
 -> We ran into numerous bugs resulting from difficulty integrating the work from four separate coders.
 In some cases, a model, controller, and view were written by three different coders.
 As a result, it made switching gears and understanding the other coder's logic very difficult.
 After a challenging merge conflict causing a detrimental bug, we began documenting our work and conducting pair "merging" exercises.

 -> A minor glitch to resolve would be the stray schools in Tennessee and Maryland need to be corralled.